ArnoVdH/photoblog/content/blog/2019/ubi_introduction.md

 This unconditionality has two parts.
 The first being the lack of a *means test*.
 This means that the income gets paid to everyone, regardless of their means, income or any other (conditional) benefits.
 So both rich and poor get their basic income.
 In the current social security systems, the persons has to actively request assistance and then gets scrutinized in a whole range of aspects of their live.
 Their household conditions, if they have children, a job, their assets, the other benefits they receive, and so on.
 It's on the basis of this background check that the amount of income they are entitled to under the scheme is calculated and doled out.
 In a basic income scheme, these are all skipped, and no formal request is needed to receive it.

 The second part is the lack of any *work requirements*.
 This could be seen as an extention of the abolition of other background checks, but it's more than that.
 Having a job or even the willingness to work is irrelevant.
-This is probably one of the more contreversial demands, since it means paying people who might not want to reciprocitate the efforts of others or don't deserve their solidarity.
+This is probably one of the more contreversial demands, since it means paying people who, according to some views, might not want to reciprocitate the efforts of others or don't deserve their solidarity.

 ### High enough
 A last distinction I'd like to make it that between a sufficient and insufficient basic income, because there are some differences between them further down the road that I'd like to point out.
 This isn't necessarily a commonly accepted distinction.